Multimodal Contextual Precision

 evaluate([test_case], [metric])

-There are six optional parameters when creating a MultimodalContextualPrecisionMetric
+There are SIX optional parameters when creating a MultimodalContextualPrecisionMetric

 :